Jack Jones (American football)

-Jack Jones (born December 20, 1997) is an American football cornerback for the New England Patriots of the National Football League (NFL).
-He played college football at USC and Moorpark College before transferring to Arizona State and was drafted by the Patriots in the fourth round of the 2022 NFL Draft.
+Jack Jones (born December 20, 1997) is an American professional football cornerback for the Miami Dolphins of the National Football League (NFL).
+He played college football for the USC Trojans, Moorpark Raiders, and Arizona State Sun Devils and was selected by the New England Patriots in the fourth round of the 2022 NFL draft.
+He has also played for the Las Vegas Raiders.

 College career

 Jones was ranked as a five–star and the #19 overall recruit by 247Sports.com coming out of high school.
 He committed to USC on February 3, 2016, over offers from Alabama and Texas A&M on an interview with Snoop Dogg.
 He became a starter for the team during his sophomore season, but was dismissed before his junior season due to academic struggles.
 He transferred to Moorpark College, a junior college in California in an effort to improve his grades.
 After improving his grades at Moorpark College, he committed to Arizona State as a three–star JUCO recruit.
 During his junior year for the Sun Devils, Jones played in 13 games and started in one.
 In the Territorial Cup against the University of Arizona, Jones recorded 2 interceptions and was subsequently named the Pac-12 Defensive Player of the week.
 Jones finished the 2019 season with a Pac-12 All-Conference selection and a Pro Football Focus Pac-12 Honorable Mention.
 Jones only played in 2 games in the 2020 season as a senior and recorded 5 total tackles for the year.
 He returned to play for Arizona State as a graduate student in 2021 where he recorded 42 tackles including 2.5 tackles for a loss and a strip sack.
 Jones had 3 interceptions in 2021 with an 86-yard pick-six against Arizona on November 27.
 Jones received an Honorable Mention Defensive Back nomination from the Pac-12 following his 2021 season performance.